Available in VPC

 View events

-Follow these steps to check the events that occurred on the MySQL Server in VPC:
+To check the events that occurred on the MySQL Server in VPC, follow these steps:

 - When the event list appears, check the required information.

-- DB Server name: name of the MySQL Server where the event occurred
+- DB Server name: The name of the MySQL Server where the event occurred.

-- Event name: name of the event that occurred
+- Event name: The name of the event that occurred.

-- If the event type is DB Server, click it to see the details.
+- If the Event type is DB Server, then click it to see the details.

-- DB service name: service name of the MySQL Server
+- DB service name: The service name of the MySQL Server

-- DB status: status of the MySQL Server in operation
+- DB status: The status of the running MySQL Server

-- DB Role: role of the MySQL Server in operation
+- DB Role: The role of the running MySQL Server

 - DB engine version: DB engine version